15mm Ancients Suppliers - No Photos Version

 - Madaxeman's Supplier Rating : 9.5/10 - for the 15mm range only.
 The question is trying to work out which of them are actually 15mm....

-- The ranges cover/covered Marian & Imperial Rome and some related armies such as Spanish, Numidians, Kappadocians, Carthaginians as well as a well regarded 100YW range.
-The figures are sold in packs of 8, with 6-8 variants per pack that are compatible with Essex in size but can be a small, very small touch more chubby and short - only because they have a more variety and character.
-Corvus Belli generally have separate shields but are cast with swords & javelins in hand.
+- The full set of ranges used to cover Marian and Imperial Rome and some related armies such as Spanish, Numidians, Kappadocians, Carthaginians as well as a well regarded 100YW range.
+The figures are now only sold in army boxes of around 100 figures, with a mix of infantry and foot.
+The Corvus Belli metals used to have separate shields but the plastics seem to be cast with shields and swords in place.
+It is possible they will release unit packs but very few have been forthcoming as yet.

 - Madaxeman's Supplier Rating : 8.5/10 for Corvus Belli.
 Variety, detail and animation all excellent - glad that the ranges will be in production again soon.